worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

-# Building Tic-tac-toe with WebSockets and Kaboom.js
+# Building tic-tac-toe with WebSocket and Kaboom.js

-Tic-tac-toe, or noughts and crosses, or Xs and Os, is a classic simple game for two players.
-It's usually played with paper and pen, but it also makes a good first game to write for network multiplayer.
+Tic-tac-toe, or noughts and crosses, or Xs and Os, is a simple classic game for 2 players.
+It's usually played with paper and pen, but it also makes a good first game to write for networked multiplayer.

-In this tutorial, we will create an online tic-tac-toe, 2 player game, using a [Node.js](https://nodejs.org/en/) server and [Socket.io](https://socket.io) to enable real time game play across the internet.
-We'll also use Kaboom.js to create the game interface.
+In this tutorial, we'll create a 2-player online tic-tac-toe game using a [Node.js](https://nodejs.org/en/) server.
+[Socket.IO](https://socket.io) will enable realtime gameplay across the internet.
+We'll use Kaboom.js to create the game interface.

 ![Game play](/images/tutorials/27-tictactoe-kaboom/gameplay.gif)